dockur/windows/readme.md

   Very simple!
 These are the steps:

-  - Start the container and connect to [port 8006](http://localhost:8006) using your web browser.
+  - Start the container and connect to this link [port 8006](http://localhost:8006) using your web browser.

   - Sit back and relax while the magic happens, the whole installation will be performed fully automatic.